Scripture Reference: 1 Kings 11:41-12:24; 2 Chronicles 10:1-11:4

 Rehoboam was officially appointed the new king when his father, Solomon, died.
 When Rehoboam became king, a man named Jeroboam, gathered the people together and asked Rehoboam to be easier on the people and not make them work too hard like Solomon had done.
 The elders of the court advised Rehoboam that, if he did this, the people would love him and follow him.
 Rehoboam ignored this good advice and listened to his young friends instead.
 They told him to make the people work harder and to treat them more like slaves.
 Because of this, the people rebelled and the kingdom divided into two parts.
 Rehoboam was king of the smaller part- called Judah.
 Jeroboam became king of the larger part- called Israel.

 Solomon had asked God for wisdom to rule well, and he did rule well for a long time.
 He built a beautiful temple for the Lord.
 He wrote wise proverbs to teach young men the right way to live.
 He made his country even stronger than it had been in David’s time.
 As he grew older, Solomon grew careless about obeying God.
-He married foreign women and let them bring their heathen idols into Israel.
+He married foreign women and let them bring their idols into Israel.
 He became too proud of his beautiful cities and huge army.
 He made taxes too heavy for the common people.
 He also drafted them to work for him and serve in the army.
 (Read 1 Kings chapter 11).

 Jeroboam was a popular leader in the tribe of Ephraim.
 He served Solomon well until Ahijah, a prophet, said he would someday rule part of the kingdom.
 Solomon thought only a traitor could think of taking part of the kingdom, so he wanted to punish Jeroboam for treason.
-Jeroboam saved his life by moving to Egypt (1 Kings 11:26-40).
+Jeroboam saved his life by running away to Egypt (1 Kings 11:26-40).